 In addition to your credit score, financial institutions when providing loans love it when you have money in your savings account.

-If having a single credit card allows you to improve your credit score by successfully managing your credit and it helps you simplify your finances and save more money, then your credit card becomes less important to obtaining a loan for your new home.
+If having a single credit card allows you to improve your credit score by successfully managing your credit.
+And it helps you simplify your finances and save more money.
+Then your credit card becomes less important to obtaining a loan for your new home.

 (Years ago I flipped and rented real estate as a side business.
 I financed most of those homes through my local bank.
 The bank loved my credit score of over 800, but what they really liked was the fact I had a whole bunch of cash in my savings account.
-Having a single credit card never kept be from securing a real estate loan.)
+Having a single credit card never kept me from securing a real estate loan.)

-Finally, effective credit card management isn’t just about the number of credit cards you have or your credit score, it’s about improving all aspects of your personal finance environment.
+Finally, effective credit card management isn’t just about the number of credit cards you have or your credit score.
+It’s about improving all aspects of your personal finance environment.
 Simple is better.
-Simplifying your environment with a single credit card allows you to focus on what’s important – saving money, creating wealth and creating opportunities.
+Simplifying your environment with a single credit card allows you to focus on what’s important.
+Saving money, creating wealth and creating opportunities.